entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The relationship with the dermal intracranial joint should be considered.

+> - The coding of *Yipetalichthys* is 0.

 P4.
 Boundary between the parietals and postparietals: 0) roughly straight across; (1) zigzag or wedged in each other.

 > - The coding of *Eosteus* is 0.
 The coding of *Megamastax amblyodus* is 0.
 Note that placoderm condition is considered inapplicable.

+> - The coding of *Yipetalichthys* is -.

+P5. para-articular processe ridge angles: 0) Nearly parallel to the midline of the head shield ; 1) from the anterior end toward the midline

+> - the pr.pa ridge angles from the anterior end toward the midline is the synapomorphy of Quasipetalichthyidae.

 **Deleted characters**